yZipperer/item-api/README.md

 ## Contributions:
   Contributions are welcome, especially for product data.
 Just open up an issue with what you would like to add.

+  To contribute, simply copy and paste one of the latest product outlines in the data.json file.
+Then, modify it with the product you added.
+Lastly, add an image to the correct folder.